Approximate Q-Learning for Controlled Diffusion Processes and its Near Optimality

 We start with the setup of the paper by defining the dynamics of the control problem.
-The object is to study a controlled diffusion process, $X(\cdot)$, given by the following stochastic differential equation
+The objective is to study a controlled diffusion process, $X(\cdot)$, given by the following stochastic differential equation

 for $t \geq 0$ where $X(t)\in \mathds{X}$, and $\mathds{X}\subset \mathds{R}$. $B(\cdot)$ is the driving noise which is assumed to be a Wiener process, and $u(\cdot)\in\mathds{U}$ is the control process with measurable paths.
-We assume that the control is non-anticipative such that for $0\leq s <t$ the noise increments, $B(t)-B(s)$, are independent of $B(y),u(y)$ for $y\leq s$.
+We assume that the control is non-anticipative such that for $0\leq s <t$, the noise increments $B(t)-B(s)$, are independent of $B(y),u(y)$ for $y\leq s$.
 We note that the results presented in this paper will be applicable for multidimensional spaces as well, however, we will assume that everything is one-dimensional for ease of notation.

 We will later put assumptions on the model, which will guarantee the existence of strong solutions to the diffusion process (\ref{diff}), under admissible control processes (Assumption \ref{diff_assmp}).